 Breakage represents the gain realized or loss incurred on makeup or late contributions.
 It is the difference between the value of the share of the applicable investment fund(s), which would have been purchased on the "as of" date, and the value of those shares on the date the contributions are posted to a participant's account.
 The "as of" date is the previous pay date for which the TSP contributions should have been made and is used by payroll offices on payment records in order to report makeup and late contributions.
-Participants are entitled to breakage on makeup or late agency contributions, late employee contributions, makeup employee contributions attributable to Federal Erroneous Retirement Coverage Corrections Act (FERCCA) corrections, and makeup employee contributions resulting from a back pay or other retroactive pay adjustment.
+Participants are entitled to breakage on makeup or late agency contributions, late employee contributions, makeup employee contributions attributable to Federal Erroneous Retirement Coverage Corrections Act corrections, and makeup employee contributions resulting from a back pay or other retroactive pay adjustment.
 The TSP system uses the record type and "as of" date on the record to determine entitlement to breakage.
 To calculate the breakage, the TSP system determines, for each source of contributions, the number of shares of the applicable investment fund(s) that would have been purchased had the contributions been reported on time.
-The TSP system then determines the value of the number of shares of each investment fund on the posting date and subtracts from it the amount of the contributions.
+The TSP system then determines the value of the number of shares of each became the second TSP investment manager in 2021.
+Transfers of assets will occur throughout the 2021 calendar year that will move portions of the F, C, S, and I funds from investment fund on the posting date and subtracts from it the amount of the contributions.
 The result is the breakage due to the participant.